Episode 3

 Speaker C:

-It just gave me a little swag and cockiness.
+He just gave me a little swag and cockiness.

 Speaker C: